Video examples

 • Custom elements

-• Use role="radiogroup" to take the palace of fieldset
+• Use role="radiogroup" to take the place of fieldset

 • Use aria-labelledby="label-id" to associate an element as a label